frederic-perez/AmE-dictionary/data/dictionary.md

 __suped-up__ _adj_ Of a motor vehicle modified for higher performance, applied by extension to other items.
 __Super Tuesday__ _n_
 __super-duper__ _adj_ :six: (super duper) _informal_ Extremely pleasing, impressive, etc: often used as an exclamation. _Super-duper crisp chicken wings._ _We’ve got super-duper telescopes._
-__superannuated__ _adj_ :two: Retired or ineffective because of advanced age. _Syn_ over-the-hill, overaged __2__ Antiquated.
+__superannuated__ _adj_ :three: Retired or ineffective because of advanced age. _Syn_ over-the-hill, overaged _Superannuated streetwalkers._ __2__ Antiquated.
 __superb__ _adj_
 __superbly__
 __supercalifragilisticexpialidocious__ _adj, n_ :three: The word is a compound word, and said by Richard Lederer in his book _Crazy English_ to be made up of these words: super- “above,” cali- “beauty,” fragilistic- “delicate,” expiali- “to atone,” and -docious “educable,” with all of these parts combined meaning ”Atoning for educability through delicate beauty.”
 Used as a nonsense word by children to express approval or to represent the longest word in English.
 __supercell__ _n_ :two::hammer: _Supercell storms._ _Supercell thunderstorm._
 __supercentenarian__
 __supercharge__ _vt_
-__supercilious__ _adj_ :seven: Displaying arrogant pride, scorn, or indifference.
+__supercilious__ _adj_ :eight: Displaying arrogant pride, scorn, or indifference.
 Feeling or showing haughty disdain. _Syn_ haughty, prideful, sniffy, swaggering, lordly, disdainful, arrogant _He smiled in a supercilious manner and said I had better do as I was asked._
 __superfluous__ _adj_ :three::mega: /soo-PER-floo-us/ Superfluous is a formal word used to describe things that exceed what is necessary or sufficient, or that are simply not needed.
 Extra; unnecessary.
 __superfog__ _n_ A combination of fog generated by weather conditions and wildfire smoke from damp, smoldering brush, leaves, trees, and other organic materials that often reduces visibility to less than 10 feet.
 __superintendent__ _n_ :seven: A rank in British police services and in most English-speaking Commonwealth nations. _A park superintendent._